vasu31dev/playwright-ts/docs/Utilities.md

 assertAllSoftAssertions(test.info());
 ```

-In this example, we're using various functions from assertutils:
+In this example, we're using various functions from `assertutils`:

 1. `expectElementToBeVisible(input: string | Locator, options?: ExpectOptions)`: This function checks if a specific element is visible on the page.
 The input parameter is a string or Locator representing the element you want to check.
 The options parameter is an optional parameter that specifies additional options like timeout and a custom message to display in the report if the assertion fails.